 Are you a veteran?
 If so you should check out the numerous services that OSU provides to our veteran students.

-You may login to Online Services or MyOSU for the first time using your student identification number and GAP (general access PIN).
+You may login to MyOSU for the first time using your student identification number and GAP (general access PIN).
 The GAP is initially your date of birth (mmddyy).
 Upon your initial login you will be prompted to change your GAP to another six digit number known only to you.
 Do not share this number with anyone.
 You will also be directed to establish a question and answer to be used to reset your GAP should you forget it.